Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 # Design & Architecture

-This describes the design and architecture of the `electionguard-cpp` project.
+This page describes the design and architecture of the `electionguard-cpp` project.

 ## Design

-The C++ project only implements a subset of the full ElectionGuard specification.
-The C++ implementation is designed solely to support ballot encryption and verification on "lower pwered" hardware.
+This C++ project only implements a subset of the full ElectionGuard specification.
+The C++ implementation is designed solely to support ballot encryption and verification on "lower powered" hardware.
 This library only implements the objects and functions necessary to generate and verify ballots.

 ### ✅ Cross Platform